miguel-hv/miguel-hv/README.md

+Always playing!
-My main hobbies are playing guitar 🎸 , making music 💻 🎶 and skateboarding 🛹.
+My main hobbies are making music 🎸 💻 🎶 and skateboarding 🛹

 <!---
 miguel-hv/miguel-hv is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.